Mithileysh/Email-Response-Time-8/README.md

 used data: https://github.com/joshuawong/d3

 ## demo structure
-index.html: project display page. style folder: all css code store in style.css inside this folder. js/charts: there are 3 js files inside this folder.
+index.html: project display page.<br/>
+style folder: all css code store in style.css inside this folder.<br/>
+js/charts: there are 3 js files inside this folder.
-            1. main.js:  for the main view.
+*         main.js:  for the main view.
-            2. pie.js: for the pie chart and the user list.
+*          pie.js: for the pie chart and the user list.
-            3. bar chart: for the bar chart.
+*          bar chart: for the bar chart.

 ## Video
 https://vimeo.com/196799748